Argmax

 applies to

-Data items with Numeric or string value type
+Data items with a numeric or string value type

 conditions